kimah72/WDD430/timeandspace/README.md

 This started as a course exercise — but became a creative outlet.

-Every bug fixed, every glow added, every late-night debug session is documented in the entries themselves.
+Every bug that is fixed, every glow added, every late-night session is documented in the entries themselves.

 It's not just code.